openedx/open-edx-proposals/oeps/oep-0021-proc-deprecation.rst

 2. Communicate out to edX staff and the Open edX community in accordance with the communication section below.

 3. Create a JIRA ticket with the label [LABEL] and [ticket name convention] in the [JIRA PROJECT]

 4. Initiate discussion as needed with the relevant edX team(s) that own the technology or other stakeholders (e.g. consumers of the technology) on intention and timeline for removal.

 5. Update the ticket with relevant information on the technology (see section above for suggested details) and anticipated timeline.
 See [Suggested-Timeline] section for suggestions on possible timelines.
 Continue to update the ticket description with stakeholder feedback as applicable.

 6. Clearly mark the technology in question as deprecated as described in the [Mark-for-Deprecation] section.

 7. Once the above steps are done, annotate the JIRA ticket with “deprecated - pending removal” state.

 Removal steps
 -------------

 1. Once an item that is “deprecated - pending removal” is ready to be removed in accordance with the agreed upon timeline, it should be moved to “In progress” (or custom state - see comment discussion above)

 2. Relevant parties should be kept apprised of any delays or issues that arise by updating the corresponding JIRA ticket.

 3. Once removal is complete, the status should be communicated out to all relevant parties as an update to the original deprecation thread and discussion in each channel.

 4. The JIRA ticket can be closed out only once all the above deprecation and removal steps have been completed.

 Communication
 -------------

-Once the determination has been made to deprecate, the originator should email the edx

-code list and make an announcement in the Slack channel.
-If originating within edX, an

-additional email should be sent to the engineering all list.
-A message template with

-suggested topics to cover can be found here: [LINK]
+Once the determination has been made to deprecate, the originator should email the edx code list and make an announcement in the Slack channel.
+If originating within edX, an additional email should be sent to the engineering all list.
+A message template with suggested topics to cover can be found here: [LINK]

 Status tracking
 ---------------

-*(consider making this a graphic on the wiki for easy reference and updating)*
+*(will be available as a graphic)*

 Possible states (with suggested information to include in JIRA ticket description):